 Most Popular Types of Hate Groups

 Hate groups with the largest number of followers on Twitter, on average, had an anti-immigrant agenda.
-As one of the most passionately contested issues of the 2016 election, and one of President Donald Trump’s most repetitious campaign topics, the conversation on immigration and the attitude toward immigrants who may already be residing here in the U.S. has reached a tipping point.
+As one of the most passionately contested issues of today, the conversation on immigration and the attitude toward immigrants who may already be residing here in the U.S. has reached a tipping point.

 Anti-Muslim Twitter groups, on average, accumulated almost 15,000 followers, while anti-LGBT accounts averaged over 7,000 and black separatist accounts averaged almost 6,000.

 Despite more users following anti-immigrant groups on Twitter, anti-Muslim groups had the highest average number of tweets linked to their accounts.

 Of the more than 100 hate groups we were able to track on Twitter, we found that anti-Muslim accounts averaged almost 26,000 tweets and retweets.
 With accounts like ACT for America and Jihad Watch averaging over 55,000 followers each, the racist tweets targeted toward Muslims accounted for more of the hate group activity discovered than any other category.

 Anti-immigrant accounts averaged over 13,000 tweets, and anti-LGBT accounts averaged over 10,000.
 Anti-Semitic and black separatist accounts had the lowest average number of tweets with just over 1,000 each.

 Despite facilitating hateful agendas, some of the groups looked at had more negativity associated with them than others.